LukeShortCloud/rootpages/src/virtualization/openstack.rst

    ControlPlaneDefaultRoute: <UNDERCLOUD_IP>
    EC2MetadataIp: <UNDERCLOUD_IP>

 Configure the Overcloud access to the public Internet.
 Define the default router for the External network, DNS resolvers, and the NTP servers.
+It is important the DNS is setup correctly because if chronyc fails to resolve the NTP servers then it will not try to resolve them again.
+DNS is also reuqired to download and install additional TripleO packages.

 ::

    ExternalInterfaceDefaultRoute: <PUBLIC_DEFAULT_GATEWAY_ADDRESS>
-   DnsServers: ["8.8.8.8", "8.8.4.4"]
+   DnsServers:
+     - 10.5.30.160
+     - 10.11.5.19
-   NtpServer: ["pool.ntp.org"]
+   NtpServer:
+     - clock.redhat.com
+     - clock2.redhat.com

 Define the allowed network tag/tunnel types that Neutron networks use.
 The Neutron tunnel type is used for internal tranmissions between the compute and network nodes.
 By default, the Neutron network bridge will be attached to ``br-int`` if left blank.
 This will configure a provider network.
 Otherwise, ``br-ex`` should be specified for self-service networks.